History of lesbianism: Second-wave feminism (1960s to 1980s)

-The Stonewall Riots were a series of spontaneous demonstrations, when members of the gay (i.e. LGBT) community fought back when police became violent during a police raid in the early morning hours of June 28, 1969, at the Stonewall Inn, located in the Greenwich Village neighborhood of Manhattan, New York City.
+The gay rights movement and the feminist movement connected after a violent confrontation in New York City, the 1969 Stonewall riots.
+The Stonewall Riots were a series of spontaneous demonstrations, in which members of the LGBT community fought back when police became violent during a police raid in the early morning hours of June 28, 1969, at the Stonewall Inn in Greenwich Village, Manhattan, New York City.
 The crowd was spurred to action when butch lesbian Stormé DeLarverie punched the police officer who had struck her over the head, and called out to the crowd, "Why don't you guys do something?"
-These riots are widely considered to constitute the single most important event leading to the gay liberation movement in the US, and one of the most important events in the modern fight for LGBT rights in the United States.
+These riots are widely considered to constitute the single most important event leading to the gay liberation movement in the US.